POSTGRADUATE CERTIFICATE, POSTGRADUATE DIPLOMA AND MASTERS BY DISTANCE LEARNING

 - the knowledge and skills to contribute to the health of populations, communities and disadvantaged groups

 - the ability to apply the core disciplines of public health (statistics, epidemiology, health economics and social research) to real world health problems

 - a deeper understanding of public health issues and an academic qualification that will enhance your career development in health-related fields

-You can also communicate with other distance learning students, either individually or by setting up your own learning support groups.
+- communicate with other distance learning students, either individually or through learning support groups.